Leslie Warden-Anderson Profile

 Research & Teaching Interests

-in preparation.
+in press.
 "Pottery from Ayn Gib, Qasr Sumayra, Vaulted Tombs, Two Houses, and the Dabisheya Pigeon Tower." in The North Kharga Oasis Survey, vol. 1, edited by Salima Ikram and Corinna Rossi.

 2015.
 “Central Taxation during the Old Kingdom.” in Towards a New History of the Egyptian Old Kingdom: Perspectives on the Pyramid Age, pp 473-498.
 Edited by Peter der Mannuelian and Thomas Schneider.
 Leiden: Brill.